rfv2021/bayes_opt_cnn/README.md

 - The learning rate of the stochastic gradient descent optimiser;
 - The momentum of the stochastic gradient descent optimiser.

 The Bayesian optimisation was based in a Gaussian Process (GP) as surrogate function and used the expected improvement criterium on the acquisition function.
-For each new iteration, the GP was fit by maximisation the log marginal likelihood.
+For each new iteration, the GP was fit by maximisation of the log marginal likelihood.
 The results of the optimisation were progressively stored in a pandas Dataframe and stored as a pickle file.
-They are available under /optimisation_results/.
+They are available under /optimisation_results/ and can be easily visualised with **3_Load Bayesian optimisation results.ipynb**.

 ## RESULTS